aglawson/GaslesslyAPI/README.md

 - example output
 > {"inputs":{"wallet":"0xE4508bE47D201847eAb75819740900f662657FAD","contract":"0x414BdFc701AeF58bE8AfDB1e38884d79B810C7D9"},"output":{"data":2959.02477},"success":true}

-### goerli_relay
-- Description:
-  - Sends a transaction to a relay contract which relays the transaction to the destination smart contract.
-Useful for meta transactions.
-- inputs:
-  - reqStruct: json object containing tx data (from, to, value, gas, nonce, data)
-  - signature: hash resulting from user signing the data in reqStruct
-- outputs:
-  - transaction hash if successful

 ### get_selector
 - Description:
   - Returns the selector hash for a given function and parameters.
 Useful for relay transactions.